 The Cossins Family – 5th and 6th Generations

 James and Barbara with their children Georgie and Henry

 Due to pollution regulations we had to sell one of our dairy herds and in 2012 we decided to make use of a sad and redundant building and to bring some new life and energy back into the farmyard.
 The butchery was thus created.
 By 2017 the butchery had proved to be a very popular addition to our farm.
 We thus extended further to create Rawston Farm Shop right next door, offering not only superb quality locally reared meat but a wide range of locally sourced produce as well.
-The butchery and farm shop are now open to the public Monday to Friday 8:00am to 4:30pm and Saturday 9:00am to 2:00pm.
+The butchery and farm shop are now open to the public Monday to Saturday 8:00am to 5:00pm, closed on Sunday.
 Our butchery also supplies seven local independent retailers, a list which continues to grow.

 We are now selling our own 28 day matured beef that is supplied direct from our farm in the Tarrant Valley.
 We also work closely with only the best Dorset farmers and suppliers to offer the best quality and selection of Dorset meat and produce all under one roof.
 With the addition of homemade pies, sausage rolls, scotch eggs, home-cooked ready meals and Barbara's scrumptious vanilla ice-cream, we are continuing to constantly expand what the Farm Shop offers.